ironArray/Blosc2-Btune/README.md

 ## Using BTune from Python

-To make Blosc2 use BTune from Python, you will only need to set the `BTUNE_BALANCE` environment variable to any value between 0 (optimize only speed) and 1 (optimize only cratio).
+To use BTune with Blosc2 in Python, set the BTUNE_BALANCE environment variable to a floating-point number between 0 (for optimizing speed) and 1 (for optimizing compression ratio).

 ```shell
 BTUNE_BALANCE=0.5 python python-blosc2/examples/schunk.py